AaronMTS/my-chess-accuracy/README.md

 Features:
 1. Show the overall accuracy of a player.
+2. Show their best games.
-2. Show a list of their previous analyzed games.
+3. Show a list of their previous analyzed games.
-3. Show their 3 most defeated players.
+4. Show their 3 most defeated players.
-4. Show the top 3 players who defeated them the most.
+5. Show the top 3 players who defeated them the most.

-To be added soon:
+Future ideas:
 - Add a search functionality to the Analyzed Games table
 - Compute the rating change for each analyzed game.
 - Add links to each chess game.